Apestein/nextflix/README.md

 - Clerk does not currently work with edge runtime.
 Clerk claims they are edge ready but it doesn't work for me.
 Might be a problem on my end but I also saw other people having this issue so it's not just me.
 I also did a refresh create-next-app install and was able to recreate the issue so I'm almost 100% certain it's a problem with Clerk currently.

 ### Thoughts about Neon
-- Overally great.
+- Overall great.
 Foreign key contraint is nice to have compared to Planetscale.
-The biggest pro is that [data branching](https://planetscale.com/docs/concepts/data-branching) feature is free.
+The biggest pro is the [data branching](https://planetscale.com/docs/concepts/data-branching) feature is free.
 On Planetscale you need "Scaler Pro" for this feature.
 Data branching makes a huge difference for development/debugging.
 However, I do miss not having Planetscale's "Slowest queries during the last 24 hours" panel in the dashboard.

 ### Thoughts about Drizzle
 Fantastic.
 Noticably faster than Prisma.
 Schema file being in typescript results in superior DX.
 Their docs are a little lacking though.